LATEST TRAVEL NEWS AND UPDATES

 Passengers with special medical needs including those requiring wheelchair assistance are required to contact the Airlink Reservations Support desk +27 11 4517300 press 1 or email [email protected] prior to the flight.
 If you book your ticket by phone, internet or a travel agent, please tell the agent about any special needs before your booking is completed.

-Wheelchair category WCHS/WCHC and Medical assistance (MEDA) can be booked from Monday to Friday 07h30–17h00 and must be done no later than three (3) Business Days prior to departure.
-The only exception is for flights on Mondays, the cut-off for the necessary arrangements for special assistance must be no later than 15h00 on the Friday prior to the Passenger’s flight.
+Wheelchair category WCHS/WCHC and Medical assistance (MEDA) can be booked from Monday to Friday 07h30–17h00 and must be done no later than three 72 hours prior to departure.

 Regulations limit us to the amount of space available per flight to ensure the Airline have sufficient crew onboard to assist in the event of an emergency situation.